Lexington Cerebral Palsy Lawyers

 Some of the reasons an obstetrician or other medical professional may be liable for causing cerebral palsy in your child include:

 - Delaying cesarean sections, causing a loss of oxygen to the baby’s brain

 - Brain and head trauma, caused by improper use of forceps or vacuum extractors

 - Failing to prevent or treat Infections during pregnancy such as rubella. toxoplasmosis, meningitis, encephalitis, or sickle cell disease

 - Failing to notice or treat jaundice

 Parents may know that their child has cerebral palsy on the day of their birth.
 On the other hand, they may not realize their child has CP until months or years later.
 Our best advice is to contact us as soon as you become aware something is wrong, especially if you suspect it might be related to the pregnancy, labor, or delivery.
-At Wilt & Associates, our Lexington birth injury attorneys work quickly to investigate what happened and who is responsible.
+At Wilt Injury Lawyers, our Lexington birth injury attorneys work quickly to investigate what happened and who is responsible.